BruceEckel/BruceEckel-hugo/content/post/rust-retreat.md

 you don't mis-manage your memory, because you're doing it all by hand.

 This is what can seem weird at first about Rust.
 Garbage collectors do a lot of valuable work for the programmer.
-They librate programmers to focus on the problem at hand rather than being forced to pay attention to low-level details.
+They liberate programmers to focus on the problem at hand rather than being forced to pay attention to low-level details.
 There is some overhead, but that overhead almost universally pays off in the form of programmer overhead.
-The compromise of giving up the garbage collector feels like a significant step backward.
+Giving up a garbage collector feels like a significant step backward.

-And this focus on low-level efficiency pervades Rust.
+This focus on low-level efficiency pervades Rust.
 Any Rust code you look at leaves a metallic taste in your mouth of being right next to the hardware.
 That awareness of hardware is ever-present, and for that reason I've started calling Rust a "very-high-level assembly language."